The Case Study of Vanitas: Themes

 The series deals with the themes of existence and identity.
 The author found identity to be more crucial in Vanitas than in Pandora Hearts and in her other work Crimson-Shell, which also uses these elements.
 The author wished to show little by little what is hidden deep in the hearts of her characters.
 When they explored more in this direction, she inevitably arrived at the question of identity and the meaning of existence.
 From the start, for the author, Vanitas had to be a character inspiring a feeling of freedom and eccentricity.
 He also does about anything that intrigues him.
 In addition, it allowed her to strike a balance with Noé, the other main character, who is pure, kind, and has a strong sense of justice and responsibility.
 Finally, both are complementary.
 Possessing a grimoire capable of saving cursed vampires, Jun Mochizuki has claimed Vanitas' duties are the main aspect of the manga as the manga author wants to portray the themes of identities which a person can lose and recover.

-Then in terms of the idea of the real name of vampires, she thinks in video games and anime and fantasy manga in Japan sin is a concept that is used quite often, so it's not is not a "novelty" created by her.
+Then in terms of the idea of the real name of vampires, she thinks in video games and anime and fantasy manga in Japan is a concept that is used quite often, so it's not a "novelty" created by her.
 However, she chose to introduce it for specific reasons.
 Initially, the concept of Vanitas as a vampire savior was already established, but then she had to think about how to visually show him healing the vampires in the story.
 Making him perform pure medical procedures did not interest her, and she does not think her readers would have liked it very much.
 So she thought about something more conceptual, and that's where the idea of using this real name story came to her.
 Vanitas also wears an earring that looks like an hourglass.
 Upon first seeing it, writer Deko Akao believed that such item appears to have a history, something which proved him right upon further seeing Vanitas' past in the manga.
 Anime News Network stated that such earrings reflected his mortality and short lifespan which also comes across as the message the author aims to give.